sord0250/sord0250/README.md

 My name is Spencer Ord, and I'm a junior studying Cybersecurity at BYU.
 I became interested in the tech field when I entered college in 2023 and decided on Cybersecurity as my major in 2024.
 Since then I have learned so much and am ready to put it to use.

 ## Skills (in order of ability)
-- Windows
 - Python
+- Python Scripting
 - C
 - C++
 - Linux
 - HTML
 - CSS
+- MySQL databases
 - Github
 - Docker
 - JavaScript
-- MySQL databases
 - MongoDB databases
 - Vue framework
 - Node